russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 The authors of Ikigai shared with Headway Media some precious insights into what they are currently working on and when we should expect their next bestseller.

-Francesc Miralles and Hector Garcia revealed that they felt like they needed to reinvent themselves.
+Francesc Miralles and Hector Garcia revealed that they felt like they needed to reinvent themselves in their own life.
 This process made them step away from Japanese culture and philosophy and focus on the subject of their ongoing interest.
 It includes questions that many of us ask ourselves right now, such as self-realization and the definition of happiness.
 Now we can’t wait for the opportunity to read the new work of these outstanding writers.

 While Ikigai: The Japanese Secret to a Long and Happy Life discusses the concept of ikigai in great detail, insights we got from Mr. Garcia and Mr. Miralles during our interview completed the picture to the fullest.
 From all this, we realize that perceiving ikigai is not the solution or an end game.
 In reality, it is your tool to live a happy, fulfilling, and meaningful life.

-Read the summary of Ikigai on the Headway app and stay tuned as even more interviews with bestselling authors are coming!
+Read the book summary of Ikigai on the Headway app, and stay tuned as even more interviews with bestselling authors are coming!

 4.7